hhaidrr/cursor-git/demo.md

 1. Open the Command Palette (`Ctrl+Shift+P`)
 2. Search for "Enable Auto-Commit"
-3. Select "Cursor Aider Git: Enable Auto-Commit"
+3. Select "Cursor Git: Enable Auto-Commit"
 4. You should see a status bar indicator showing the extension is active

 ### 2. Test AI Change Detection